7 Easy Ways to Repurpose Blog Content for Maximum Impact

 I was on a content creation treadmill.
 I had just finished a book manuscript and my publisher was asking me to plan the launch.

 Plus, like many other bloggers, I had freelance writing clients.
-And the never-ending requirement to write stuff for my own blogs, Totally Organised Blogging and GirlsGuideToPM.
-And stay present on social media.
+The never-ending requirement to write stuff for my own blogs.
+And the need to stay present on social media.

 My children were 3 and 4.
 I had (and still have) a demanding ‘real’ job with a tiring commute.
 Something had to give.